Catherine Cheng is the author of Whitefish, a literary horror debut coming out in Fall 2027 with Flatiron Books and Hodder & Stoughton.

 Head Chef Jun Li keeps a mermaid in a run-down Morningside Heights bathroom, where he carves him up, piece by piece, at the behest of the wealthy Winslow family who funded his rise from his parents’ Flushing restaurant to Michelin-starred chef.

 As he butchers to satisfy the family’s increasingly voracious appetite, the neurotoxic flesh drives the family toward paranoia, sexual obsession, and madness, while an unsettling intimacy blooms between chef and ingredient.
-Jun must decide how much of himself—and his captive—he’s willing to sacrifice to prove he belongs among Manhattan's gilded elite, all while a second Michelin star hangs in the balance.
+Jun must decide how much of himself—and his captive—he’s willing to sacrifice to prove he belongs among Manhattan’s gilded elite, all with a second Michelin star hanging in the balance.

 Turn the page for an unforgettable dining experience.

-Set against New York’s cutthroat fine dining scene and the toxic glamour of the Upper East Side, combining the class critique of Parasite (Bong Joon Ho) with the forbidden desire of The Shape of Water (Guillermo del Toro), Fish Bones & Caviar is both grounded and eerie.
+Set against New York’s cutthroat fine dining scene and the toxic glamour of the Upper East Side, combining the class critique of Parasite (Bong Joon Ho) with the forbidden desire of The Shape of Water (Guillermo del Toro), Whitefish is both grounded and eerie.
 Each reveal from the Winslow family is as fascinating as it is disturbing and the result is a book that sinks its teeth into you.

 Other Projects